JakerHardware/spring2019-project1/README.md

 3. [x] **Third Deliverable:** You will receive a list on your Basecamp post of required fixes from the professor.
 Fix your code and edit your original Basecamp post with the words "FINAL TURN IN"

+## Rules

+* Project must be built with only one valid well-formed HTML file, one css reset file, one user CSS file, and one JavaScript file.

+* All source files in UTF-8/Unicode character encoding.

+* Do not use any pre-build code or frameworks.
+Write it all from scratch.

+* HTML, CSS, and JavaScript files should both be indented with 2 spaces per level of indent; indent all CSS style rules inside the declaring block, and further indent all rules and blocks inside your media queries

+* Must pass HTML and CSS validators!

 ## Requirements

-- [x] Valid, well-formed HTML5 and standards-compliant CSS and JavaScript

-- [x] One valid, error-free CSS file with your orginal code; and one file containing the css reset code you used.
+### HTML requirements

+1. [ ] Only structural, semantic uses of HTML elements and attributes.
+Absolutely no table markup, break tags, or any other use of HTML to achieve a particular page layout.

+2. [ ] At least three HTML form elements, written in conjunction with <label> tags and the for: attribute

+3. [ ] Semantically structured text-based HTML content to accompany any media elements (image, audio, video)

+### CSS requirements

+1. [ ] One css file for resetes (Meyers and the Form section of Normalize).
+A second css file for your unique css code.

+2. [ ] Use at least two min-width media queries to enhance your mobile-first styles for larger screens

+3. [ ] Much of your grade depends on design principles of typography, color, and material design that are discussed in this class.
+Make sure to demonstrate some grasp of these concepts.

+### JavaScript requirements

-- [x] JavaScript that throws no uncaught errors and is loaded unobtrusively
+1. [ ] JavaScript that throws no uncaught errors and is loaded unobtrusively (no JavaScript event attributes in your HTML, in other words; attach events to any elements requiring interaction)

-- [x] HTML-based fallbacks for any media elements (image, audio, video) that you include

-- [x] Organized, readable source that is hand-written and original (no WYSIWYGs or code-generators, no Bootstrap or other off-the-shelf frameworks)
+2. [ ] Use the asynchronous attribute to attach JavaScript within your html head

+### Git requirements

-- [x] A personal Git repository with frequent commits and meaningful commit messages that accurately reflect each set of changes that you make
+1. [ ] A Git repository with at least 20 commits and meaningful commit messages that accurately reflect each set of changes that you make

-- [x] GitHub repository must contain only the files and commits from this project
+2. [ ] GitHub repository must contain only the files and commits from this project